 Baccarat is not as big as poker or blackjack, but it has lots of fans among the elite.
 Also known as James Bond’s favorite game, its popularity will never fade away.
 It’s quite simpler than poker, blackjack or other card games which is the main reason why players love it so much.
 You can learn how to play baccarat in just a few minutes and we’re going to help you.

-As mentioned, baccarat is a simple comparing card game.
-It offers one of the lowest house edges in the casino industry, but other factors such as how many decks are used and the bets themselves affect the odds as well.
+Good to know: baccarat offers one of the lowest house edges in the casino industry, it lies around 1%.
+Factors such as how many decks are used and the bets themselves affect the odds.
 Standard baccarat games are played with 8 decks, with some casinos offering 6-deck variants.
 The fewer decks in play, the bigger your chances to win are.

 The card values are not the same as in, let’s say poker.
 The 10-value cards (King, Queen, Jack, 10) are worth 0, while Aces are worth 1.
 The other cards from 2-9 are worth their face value.
 Card suits don’t play part in baccarat.